yuriys-kentico/kontent-custom-element-samples/IpsumInput/README.md

 # Usage

-If you want to use the ipsum input in your project in Kentico Cloud, follow these steps:
+If you want to use the ipsum input in your project in Kentico Kontent, follow these steps:

-* In Kentico Cloud open the Content types tab
+* In Kentico Kontent open the Content types tab
 * Create or edit a content model to which you want to add the ipsum input
 * Add the **Custom element** content element
 * Configure the content element